Achieving present-moment awareness

 Now bring your attention back to your surroundings.
 What is happening around you in this present moment?
 What can you see, hear, feel, taste, or smell?
 Describe it to yourself as if you were describing it to another person.

-• And third, we begin to realise that most of the inner churning we experience is not caused by the events happening around us but by the ways we think about and interpret those events.
-And if we are causing our own inner churning then we can let it go.
-And that will enable us to make clearer sense of the situation, find more opportunities to move forward, choose the best option, and inspire ourselves and others to make it happen.
+• And third, the more we come to present-moment awareness, the more we realise that our inner churning is not so much caused by what happens but rather by the ways we think about and interpret what happens.
+The more we realise this, the more we can let our inner churning go.
+Which enables us to make clearer sense of the situation.
+Which enables us to find more opportunities to move forward.
+Which enables us to choose the best way forward, and inspire ourselves and others to make that future happen.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.